 But wait.
 Let’s Deal with those pesky questions FIRST.

-Smaller containers, even if constructed of stainless steel may use some plastic or rubber to seal it.
-So the smaller capsule is intended for shorter term adventures.
-But how long is “shorter term”?
-Well, possibly 5-6 years, but it depends upon the capsule’s environment.
-Most plastic or rubber materials are not good over many years of outdoor exposure and should only be used…depending upon your environment, and your placement…for shorter terms.
+Even if constructed of stainless steel, smaller containers may use some plastic or rubber to seal it.
+So the smaller capsule is intended for shorter-term adventures.
+But how long is “shorter-term”?
+Well, possibly 3-6 years, but it depends upon the capsule’s environment.
+Most plastic or rubber materials are not good over many years of outdoor exposure and should only be used…depending upon your environment and your placement…for shorter terms.
 Not decades.
-The length of term, determined by you, is mostly dependent on wide and frequent temperature extremes.
+The length of the term, determined by you, depends on wide and frequent temperature extremes.
 We already assume that your time capsule would be shielded from light exposure.
-But if you want protection over decades, then a fully stainless container or polyethylene jar (or jug) should be used.
+But if you want protection over decades, then a fully stainless or polyethylene container should be used.
 More on this later.

 Our goal is to encourage the enjoyment of back-woods lands through multiple generations.
 So this adventure is intended for the wide-open spaces of America (and other nations as well).

 There is no single policy that applies to all public lands in the United States.
-Your public land options for time capsule placement can be open or closed based on existing regulations, duration, sensitive or prohibited regions, registration requirements, land manager discretion, etc. Remember that public lands policies can be vastly different if a time capsule is left for less than a year…or more than a year.
-A good attempt to keep current with state-by-state policies can be found on our References page.
-Because we have had many international inquiries, we also note the wide variance of policies in other nations of the world when it comes to responsible placement of caches in remote areas.
+Your public land options for time capsule placement can be open or closed based on existing regulations, duration, sensitive or prohibited regions, registration requirements, land manager discretion, etc. A good attempt to keep current with state-by-state policies can be found on our References page.
+Because we have had many international inquiries, we also note the wide variance of policies in other nations regarding the responsible placement of caches in remote areas.

-Note that some federal lands in the United States should be considered off limits: National Wilderness Areas, National Parks and Monuments, National Wildlife Refuges, Natural Areas, Scenic Corridors, Developed Recreation Areas, any place near heritage or archaeological sites, and ecologically sensitive areas.
+Note that some federal lands in the United States are considered off-limits: National Wilderness Areas, National Parks, Monuments, National Wildlife Refuges, Natural Areas, Scenic Corridors, Developed Recreation Areas, any place near heritage or archaeological sites, and ecologically sensitive areas.
 National Forests carry varied restrictions.

-Managers of different public properties usually have individual discretion for placement of above ground items like geocaches.
-Permission from these managers may be granted or denied based on many factors.
+Managers of different public properties usually have individual discretion for the placement of above-ground items like geocaches.

 Because every time capsule experience is unique in terms of intent, duration, placement location, capsule housing, etc., you should weigh alternatives as outlined in these pages when deciding where you can legally and practically deposit your encased time capsule.